-The Red-Shouldered Ctenucha Moth lives on the West Coast where is enjoys life in the sun, and an all-natural diet of flowers and grasses.
+The Red-shouldered Ctenucha Moth lives on the West Coast where is enjoys life in the sun and an all-natural diet of flowers and grasses.

-Bold colors on the Red-Shouldered Ctenucha Moth mimic that of wasps.
-This helps in avoiding predators.
+Bold colors on the Red-shouldered Ctenucha Moth mimic that of wasps.
+This helps it avoid predators.
 The blue-black body offsets the bright orange-red hairs on the thorax ('shoulders') and head.
-The black wings are tipped with a thin line of white at the bottom edges.
+Its black wings are tipped with a thin line of white at the bottom edges.
 This species of moth is only found in the low-elevations of the western U.S..

 Adults feed on flowers, but the caterpillars feed on grasses.
-The caterpillar is black with bits of white and a brown-ish head and rear.
+The caterpillar is black with bits of white and a brown head and rear.
 Tufts of light gray hairs cover the body and when it prepares to pupate, it encases itself in a 'cage' of hairs.

-Seen during the day, this species is active from the beginning of summer to the beginning of autumn.
-Look for them in the coastal grasses and adjacent meadows and marshes.
+Often seen during the day, this species is active from the beginning of summer to the beginning of autumn.
+Look for it in the coastal grasses and adjacent meadows and marshes.

 Scientific Name: Ctenucha rubroscapus